M66B/FairEmail/FAQ.md

 means that the email server or something between FairEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

+The message *...
+Connection reset by peer ...* means that the email server actively terminated an existing connection.

 Possible causes are:

 * A firewall or router is blocking connections to the server
-* The email server is refusing to accept the connection
 * The host name or port number is invalid
 * The are problems with the internet connection
+* The email server is refusing to accept connections
+* There are too many connections to the server, see also the next question

 If you are using a VPN, the VPN provider might block the connection because it is too aggressively trying to prevent spam.